 As Chair of British Fencing’s International Relations (IR) Committee I continued to work closely with Georgina Usher and UK Sport’s IR representatives regarding our overall IR strategy and our long-term succession planning.

-As always, thanks are due to all our IR representatives, FIE and EFC, who are continuing to make their contributions to the world of fencing and its future – albeit largely online.
+As always, thanks are due to all our IR representatives, FIE and EFC, for making their much-appreciated contributions to the world of fencing and its future.

 Hilary Philbin, President